Zuplu/postfix-tlspol/README.md

 - The result is cached by `minimum TTL of all queries` or `max_age` seconds, for DANE and MTA-STS respectively.

-It is recommended to still set the default TLS policy to `dane` (opportunistic DANE) in Postfix.
+It is recommended to still set the default TLS policy to `dane` (Opportunistic DANE) in Postfix.

 # Requirements